Aditya-Kabra/Home/README.md

-# Welcom to Aditya Kabra's Home
+# Welcome to Aditya Kabra's Home
 This place is my playground to share my experiments, ideas, projects, and learnings.

 Current projects ongoing smoothly: